Catherine MACQUART-MARTIN

 What I've observed

-It can widen perspectives, sharpen thinking, and strengthen decisions.
-It can also create misunderstanding, silence, friction, or polite misalignment.
+In intercultural and high-stakes environments, it can widen perspectives, sharpen thinking, and strengthen decisions.
+It can also produce misunderstanding, silence, friction, or polite misalignment.

 Because diversity may be visible on paper.